ytakefuji/python-novice/README.md

 </pre>

 <pre>
-# assignment: binary classification with SMOTE
+# ASSIGNMENT: binary classification with SMOTE
 # use SMOTE for imbalanced data in pima-indians-diabetes.csv.
 # develope a binary classification with random forest classification.
 </pre>